supervisely/docs/data-organization/import/import/supported-formats-images/coco.md

 COCO format is a complex format that can contain multiple types of annotations.
 Supervisely import supports only `instances`, `keypoints`, and `captions`.
 The COCO dataset is formatted in `.json` and is a dictionary of keys `info`, `licenses`, `images`, `annotations`, `categories` (in most cases).

-* `info` - contains high level information about the dataset
+- `info` - contains high level information about the dataset
-* `licenses` - contains a list of image licenses that apply to images in the dataset.
+- `licenses` - contains a list of image licenses that apply to images in the dataset.
-* `images` - contains the complete list of images in your dataset.
+- `images` - contains the complete list of images in your dataset.
 Note that image ids need to be unique among other images.
-* `annotations` - contains a list of every individual object annotation from every image in the dataset.
+- `annotations` - contains a list of every individual object annotation from every image in the dataset.
-* `categories` - contains a list of categories (e.g. dog, boat) and each of those belongs to a supercategory (e.g. animal, vehicle).
+- `categories` - contains a list of categories (e.g. dog, boat) and each of those belongs to a supercategory (e.g. animal, vehicle).
 The original COCO dataset contains 90 categories.
 You can use the existing COCO categories or create an entirely new list of your own.
 Each category id must be unique among the rest of the categories.

-### Instances
+## Instances

 Regions of interest indicated by these annotations are specified by `segmentations`, which are usually a list of polygon vertices around the object, but can also be a run-length-encoded (RLE) bit mask.
 Typically, RLE is used for groups of objects (like a large stack of books).

 Example annotation for instances for one image in COCO format:

 <details>
-    <summary>📜instances.json</summary>
+    <summary>📜 instances.json</summary>

 ```json
 {